 - The cost of repairing or replacing your personal property that was damaged when your injury occurred, such as the car you were driving if your whiplash injury was the result of a car accident

 - Physical pain and suffering, and emotional distress

-For a free legal consultation with a whiplash injury lawyer serving North Las Vegas, call 702-602-HURT
+For a free legal consultation with a catastrophic injury lawyer serving North Las Vegas, call:702-602-HURT

 What Is Whiplash?

 According to Mayo Clinic, whiplash is an injury to the neck that occurs when the head is snapped back and forth in an accident like the cracking of a whip.
 As noted, rear-end car accidents are among the most common causes of this type of injury.
 The symptoms of whiplash generally appear within a day or two and can include:

 - Neck pain or stiffness that worsens with movement